Blackjacx/PublicCodeLibrary/README.md

 ## Changelog

+### 1.0.1

+- fixed warnings
+- implemented method to find instances of a given class in a view hierarchy
+- updated to more safe version of empty string detection that also finds empty strings
+- updated project settings

 ### 1.0.0

 - modified base64 methods to use the newly introduced ones in iOS7 (compatible with iOS4 and above) -> Is much shorter now!